funkybeppe/sip-society/README.md

    * PRODUCT ADD: As a logged-in user, I want to be able to add/remove any product from the Wishlist.
    * PRODUCT LIST: As a logged-in user, I want to see all the products added to Wishlist.
    * SORTING: As a logged-in user, I want to be able to sort the products in the Wishlist.
-   * ADD TO BAG: As a logged-in user, I want to be able to add products to the shopping bag from the Wishlist page.

  ### SHOPPING BAG
    * BAG REVIEW: As a user, I want to see all the products I added to the shopping bag.